bobvandevijver/latex-bundle/Resources/doc/documentation.md

 }
 ```

+Note that the `generatePdf` also accepts an optional `$compileOptions` array.
+With this array you can specify extra compile options for the `pdflatex` command.

 ### 5. Caching

 By default, this latexbundle will not dump the texfile or regenerate the PDF file if the file already exists.
 This is done by using a hash of the tex contents to ensure that when a file is changed, the generation will be done always.